ongr-archive/xtCommerceConnectorBundle/Resources/doc/Howto/Install.rst

 Installation
 ------------

 There are two ways of using installation script located in this bundles' Install folder.
+Method 2 is preferred.

 Method 1:
 ~~~~~~~~~